xpadro/k8s/volumes/ephemeral-vol-configmap/README.md

 kubectl exec -it test -- sh
 ```

-In the container, the volume is mounted in `pod-dir`:
+In the container, the volume is mounted in `pod-dir` directory:

 ```
 / # cd pod-dir/